Annual Contract Value (ACV) Definition and Calculation

 Your ACV always tells you how many clients you’ll need to meet your next sales goal.

-You might be thinking, “Doesn’t ACV look a lot like ARR?”
-Despite their similarity in sound and appearance, they are two distinct SaaS metrics, as we have highlighted above.
-Still, perplexed?
+You might think, “Doesn’t ACV look much like ARR?”
+Despite their similarity in sound and appearance, they are two distinct SaaS metrics, as highlighted above.
+Still perplexed?
 Let’s look at how to compute ARR.

 Divide the entire contract amount by the number of years in the contract.